microsoft/industry/fsi/referenceImplementation/readme.md

 - **Landing Zones:** This is the parent Management Group for all the landing zone subscriptions and will have workload agnostic Azure Policies assigned to ensure workloads are secure and compliant.

  - **** This is the dedicated Management Group for landing zones, which are optimized and governed aligned with migration scenarios, net-new development using PaaS services, as well as mission-critical banking workloads.
 An application team request as many subscriptions as they want into the various landing zones, and will be responsible for development, testing, and production.
 From a platform perspective, each subscription is treated equally (i.e., everything is treated as production) to reduce friction in deployment, operations, and overall continious compliance.

- - **Online:** This is the dedicated Management Group for Online landing zones, meaning workloads that may require direct internet inbound/outbound connectivity or also for workloads that may not require a VNet..
+ - **Online:** This is the dedicated Management Group for Online landing zones, meaning workloads that may require direct internet inbound/outbound connectivity or also for workloads that may not require a VNet.

  - **Corp:** This is the dedicated Management Group for Corp landing zones, meaning workloads that requires connectivity/hybrid connectivity with the corporate network thru the hub in the connectivity subscription.

 - **Mission-Critical** For mission-critical banking workloads, (e.g., payment gateways) it is recommended to deploy and operationalize these into dedicated landing zones where guardrails are in place to prevent misconfiguration that relates to reliability, resilliency, and overall performance.
 These landing zones must be separated from corp and online due to the nature and characteristics of the workloads, data classicfication, and strict requirement of certain SKUs for Azure services to meet the required SLAs and SLOs.

 - **Playground:** This is the dedicated Management Group for subscriptions that will solely be used for testing and exploration by anyone in the organization that want to explore Azure services.
 These subscriptions will be securely disconnected from everything else within the tenant by Azure policies, be subject to an budget and cost enforcement, and is not meant to provide a path from test, dev, or production.